top of page

 }

-Failed delivery to 61400123456.
+JSON example showing failed delivery to 61400123456.
 This is a permanent error (the mobile number can be deleted) The reason is 'Invalid destination'

 (See Delivery Status Error Codes below)